FabioAntunes/dotfiles/README.md

 The next args allows you to run the function in a granular way, feel free to combine multiple args

 * `-f/--force` - it will overwrite existing symlinks
-* `-s/--symlink` - create symlinks, this options will ignore already created symlinks.
+* `-s/--symlink` - create symlinks, this option will ignore already created symlinks.
 If a regular file already exists, it will be renamed aka backup file.
 Combine with the `-f/--force`
 * `-n/--node` - install global packages.
 * `-m/--fisherman` - install fisherman and it's plugins.
 * `-v/--vimplug` - install vim and nvim Plugins.